OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-control-character-matching-in-a-combo-box-and-list-box.md

 ---
-title: How to: Control Character Matching in a Combo Box and List Box
+title: "How to: Control Character Matching in a Combo Box and List Box"
 keywords: olfm10.chm3077212
 f1_keywords:
 - olfm10.chm3077212